geerlingguy/ansible-vagrant-examples/README.md

   - **SVN** (`svn` - An SVN server using Apache for a web interface)
   - **Svn2Git** (`svn2git` - A VM which includes KDE's Svn2Git for repository conversions)

-# To be added

-  - SonarQube
-  - Node.js App
-  - ...

 ## License

 MIT license.